 Well, this is a few weeks: we are talking about nine months, and nine times four is about 36 weeks, which is a few weeks compared with 5,000 weeks.
 But the hon.
 Gentleman makes a serious point, and we did want to get this right.

-Sector deals are no longer just Government edicts as they were in the past, but are true partnerships with not just the usual suspects but lots of companies in industry, and we have done our best to get this right and make it as comprehensive as possible.
+Sector deals are no longer just Government edicts.
+They are true partnerships with not just the usual suspects but lots of companies in industry, and we have done our best to get this right and make it as comprehensive as possible.
 I am sorry that the delay has put the hon.
 Gentleman out, but I believe we have got it right, and I welcome the more positive comments he made, among quite a lot of negative ones.

 I would make the same point about the other sector deals the hon.
 Gentleman mentioned, such as that for rail.
 We are working on them: there is no go-slow; Ministers are not off playing golf.
 These are very important to me; this is a big chunk of my portfolio and I do hope that at least privately the hon.
 Gentleman will accept that I do my best with diligence to try to get to the bottom of these things.
 But they are very comprehensive: the documents may contain a few graphics and things in colour, but they are serious documents, and, more importantly, the deals behind them are very serious.